Mudarra11/landing-page/README.md

 # landing-page
 this is a project from the odin project to learn web development.

+Pictures form:
+- Andreas- from pexels.com
-Picture form Golden Jojo, pexels.com
+- Golden Jojo, pexels.com